 “Different Not Less “ the phrase made famous by Dr Grandin’s mother Eustacia Cutler in the HBO biopic Thinking In Pictures the story of Temple Grandins life, is the title of her latest book.
 Inspiring stories of achievement and successful employment from adults with Autism, Aspergers and ADHD is one of the most empowering books I have had the pleasure to read.
 In this latest interview Dr Grandin shares stories of adversity and triumph from those with autism spectrum disorders.
 Heart wrenching and overwhelmingly inspirational stories that give hope and validation for those who have fought for their success and independence will give hope to millions

 Bright Not Broken: Gifted Kids, ADHD, and Autism – Bright Not Broken sheds new light on this vibrant population by identifying who twice exceptional children are and taking an unflinching look at why they’re stuck.
 The first work to boldly examine the widespread misdiagnosis and controversies that arise from our current diagnostic system, it serves as a wake-up call for parents and professionals to question why our mental health and education systems are failing our brightest children.

-Dr Temple Grandin, Rebecca Banks and Diane Kennedy authors of ”Bright Not Broken – Gifted Kids ADHD and Autism” as they discuss the upcoming changes to the DSMV and how it could affect children and adults on the spectrum
+The DSMV and its affect on children and adults on the autism spectrum.
+Dr Temple Grandin, Rebecca Banks and Diane Kennedy authors of “Bright Not Broken – Gifted Kids ADHD and Autism” as they discuss the upcoming changes to the DSMV and how it could affect children and adults on the spectrum

 Fear as core emotion in Autism – A surprise phone call led to an impromptu interview with Dr Temple Grandin and Marianne Russo discussing fear, anxiety and panic at center of many autism behaviors